Could LNG help boost European energy security, if Russia turns off the taps? | DW | 22.02.2022

 Moscow, which supplies about 40% of Europe's imported gas, is accused of using its energy exports as leverage in the ongoing Ukraine crisis, a country through which much of the Russian gas transits.

-A war between Ukraine and Russia has become increasingly likely after Russian President Vladimir Putin ordered Russian forces into eastern Ukraine and formally recognised two regions in the country which are held by Russian separatists.
+A war between Ukraine and Russia has become increasingly likely after Russian President Vladimir Putin ordered Russian forces into eastern Ukraine and formally recognized two regions in the country that are held by Russian separatists.

 .